Early detection is crucial to successfully fighting breast cancer, as a delayed diagnosis can greatly diminish the chances of survival.

 According to the Mayo Clinic, survival rates for breast cancer are linked directly to early detection, which can greatly help reduce the need for therapeutic treatments and minimize pain and suffering.
 Starting at 20, women should conduct monthly breast self-exams and begin scheduling physician performed clinical breast exams at least every three years.
 At 40, women should receive clinical breast exams and screening mammograms annually, along with continuing their own monthly breast self-exams.
 There are various tests and procedures commonly used by doctors to diagnose breast cancer, including breast ultrasounds, mammograms, biopsies, and MRIs.
 Along with these measures, women can reduce their breast cancer risk by leading a physically active lifestyle, maintaining a healthy weight and drinking less alcohol.

-There are also a wide array of treatments available for those suffering from breast cancer.
+There is also a wide array of treatments available for those suffering from breast cancer.
 They can include surgery (lumpectomy, mastectomy or lymph node dissection), radiation therapy, chemotherapy, hormone therapy or targeted drugs.
 You may feel overwhelmed as you make difficult decisions regarding your treatment.
 Many women opt to seek a second opinion from a breast care specialist when considering treatment options.

 If a doctor’s medical negligence when dealing with breast cancer has led to serious injury or death to you or a loved one, contact a breast cancer attorney today for a free evaluation of your case.
-We represent clients like you in Pennsylvania, New Jersey, Delaware and nationwide.
+We represent clients like you in Pennsylvania, New Jersey, New York, Delaware and nationwide.